capitalch/trace/tracking.md

 # Fixing short pending

-1.2 Account balances in vouchers
+1.2 Headings and labels uniform font and naming
 1.3
 1.4 Remove material-table from authentication/generic-crud; its using old version of material-ui
 2. Debit credit notes printing